RohanSengupta326/Reminder/README.md

 # Reminder
-This is a reminder system .
+This is a reminder system made by using Python .